filenest/filenest/docs/_root/docs/frontend/components/asset-list.md

 The `AssetList` component displays all of the assets (files) from a folder of your remote source.

+You can select multiple assets by holding `shift` or `ctrl`.
+Perform actions on selected assets using the `Toolbar` component.

 ## Props

 This component extends `React.ComponentPropsWithoutRef<"div">`, meaning it accepts all native `div` element props.